 Founded in 1993 and incorporated as a non-profit charitable organization in 1995, Cotuit Center for the Arts has grown into an award-winning and dynamic arts and cultural hub serving Cape Cod, Southeastern Massachusetts, and beyond.
 We host more than 35,000 visitors yearly for free and paid programming in our gallery, main theater, black box theater, and classrooms, and we serve local populations of disabled teens and adults and incarcerated youth through our outreach programs.
 Our offerings include art exhibits, live theater, concerts, classes and workshops, film screenings, and special events.
 We collaborate with local artists, musicians, actors, performers, teachers, volunteers, and the occasional celebrity to provide a rich experience to our audiences and attendees all year long.

 Our calendar is jam-packed — an average week at the Center juggles an average of 120 hours of programming across ten schedulable locations on campus.
 From rehearsals to meetings to classes to performances, we are always buzzing with activity.
-Our roster for 2017 features 8 Mainstage theater productions, 11 Black Box shows, 40 or so class offerings, 12 Gallery installations, and 41 special events from concerts to student collaborations, annual festivals to talent showcases, craft fairs to magic shows.
-Our ticket sales cover only half of our financial needs — we are supported by the contributions of our generous donors, sustained by a dedicated force of 400 active volunteers, grounded by the vision of a 16-member Board of Directors, and driven by the dedication and passion of 6 full-time and 9 part-time employees.
+A typical year will feature 8 Mainstage theater productions, 11 Black Box shows, 40 or so class offerings, 12 Gallery installations, and 41 special events from concerts to student collaborations, annual festivals to talent showcases, craft fairs to magic shows.
+Our ticket sales cover only half of our financial needs — we are supported by the contributions of our generous donors, sustained by a dedicated force of 400 active volunteers, grounded by the vision of a 16-member Board of Directors, and driven by the dedication and passion of 9 full-time and 9 part-time employees.
 We strive to be a welcoming hub at every level.